-Brian is the author of New York's #1 selling performing arts book, Acting As a Business: Strategies for Success, currently in its Fourth Edition and 30th printing and published by Random House.
+Brian is the author of New York's #1 selling performing arts book, Acting As a Business: Strategies for Success, currently in its Fifth Edition and 30th printing and published by Random House.
 Acting As a Business is now considered such a vital resource that it recently won a spot on Entertainment Weekly Magazine's exclusive list of Top Ten "Show-Biz Industry Bibles."
 Brian is also the author of the book Actors Take Action: A Career Guide for the Competitive Actor.